lj-ditrapani/tic-tac-toe/README.md

 - POST /reset
     - when in GameOver state, either player can request a new game
 - POST /accept-reset
-    - when in reset state, accept to move to PlayerXTurn
+    - when in reset state, accept to move to Turn
 - POST /quit
     - when in GameOver or Reset state, a player can quit
 - POST /acknowledge-quit